 Athletes compete in events from distances of 10m, 25m and 50m in men’s, women’s and mixed competition events.

 Of the 12 Paralympic shooting events, six are open to both women and men, three are open to women only and three are open to men only.

-The sport follows rules of the International Shooting Sport Federation (ISSF) in conjunction with its own IPC Shooting Technical Rules and Regulations, which take into account considerations for Para athletes in shooting sport.
+The sport follows rules of the International Shooting Sport Federation (ISSF) in conjunction with its own World Shooting Para Sport Technical Rules and Regulations, which take into account considerations for Para athletes in shooting sport.

 In 2010 the IPC and the ISSF signed a Memorandum of Understanding to cooperate and work together in developing shooting sport; the agreement covers several areas including management, promotion of competitions and events, knowledge exchange, and education of technical officials.

 In 2016, the sport was renamed and rebranded from IPC Shooting to Shooting Para Sport.
 The International Federation has been renamed World Shooting Para Sport.